bianich/g5-2025-website/docs/_pages/database.markdown

 - Number of likes
 - Seller’s location (when available)

-These features, obtained also through feature engineering, helped create a structured dataset that could reveal the hidden mechanics of resale success.
+These features, which were later refined by means of feature engineering, helped create a structured dataset that could reveal the hidden mechanics of resale success.

 <br>
 <br>